jhinnen1/Ionic-health-app/README.md

-Built with Ionic, a hybrid mobile app that works on iOS and Android.
-A checklist for some important daily health habits.
+A PWA built with ionic.
+The app addresses daily health routines.